Pomax/socketless/README.md

 The `API` object that you write, with namespaced lists of call names for clients and servers, is a promise about what your actual Client and Server classes will be implementing.
 You will recognize this pattern if you've ever worked in languages that use header files or interfaces.

-Any call that you list in your `API` object but do not have an implementation for in your client or server class will cause a hard error when invoking the `socketless` transform operation.
+Any call that you list in your `API` object but do not have an implementation for in your client or server class will generate a runtime error when invoked.

 ### Structuring client/server calls

-Both clients and servers can initial calls to one another, which can be either "fire and forget" or "wait for a response", with the only distinction between the two being the use of `await`.
+Both clients and servers can initiate calls to one another, which can be either "fire and forget" or "wait for a response", with the only distinction between the two being the use of `await`.

-Irrespective of whether you will be using `await` in an API handling function, all such functions **must** use the `async` keyword, as these calls map to network traffic, which is an inherently asynchronous affair.
+Irrespective of whether you will be using `await` in an API handling function, all handling functions **must** use the `async` keyword, as these calls map to network traffic, which is an inherently asynchronous affair.

 #### Fire-and-forget